DenizK00/pi_walk/README.md

 where:

--n --number: number to simulate pi, e, or phi (default: pi) -p --precision: precision to simulate the number to (to how many digits do you want to use). (default: 100) -o --offset: offset for visualization, default: 0
+- -n --number: number to simulate pi, e or phi (default: pi)
+- -p --precision: precision to simulate the number to (to how many digits do you want to use). (default: 100)
+- -o --offset: offset for visualization, default: 0
--c --coloring: random or digitwise.
+- -c --coloring: random or digitwise.
--s --speed: rendering speed for the simulation, default: 1.5 -r --rendering: rendering setting. l for lines, a for area, None for only points default: la
+- -s --speed: rendering speed for the simulation, default: 1.5
+- -r --rendering: rendering setting. l for lines, a for area, None for only points default: la